ahmohbati/SecOn/Firewall-old.md

-This page contains legacy information for older versions of Setup.
+This page contains legacy information for versions of Setup older than securityonion-setup - 20120912-0ubuntu0securityonion201.

+If you're running securityonion-setup - 20120912-0ubuntu0securityonion201 or newer, please see the [current firewall documentation](firewall).

 ## Tightening the firewall on a master server ##